 What We Learned Along the Way

-I learned that Chris is more creative than I knew.
+I learned that Chris is more creative than I had realized.
 It was his idea to go with a cathedral ceiling, which adds such a spacious feel to the room and is probably the best feature.
 Once again, thin air wins!

 And this built-in linen closet under the north roof slope.

-And we learned that what we loved was not necessarily more expensive than other options.
+And we learned that what we wanted was not necessarily more expensive than other options.